illutek/jpkot/README.md

 #### Used modules
 twig_field_value - backup_migrate - pathauto - colorbox - views_slideshow -
 metatag - webform - google_analytics - xmlsitemap

+---

 ### Webtechnologies
 - yarn for devDependencies primarily for gulp is a toolkit for automating tasks in your development.
 - bower for the theme Dependencies
-- The theme is built up in the dist folder with a gulp task
+- Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.
+- Gulp is a toolkit for automating painful or time-consuming tasks in your development workflow.

 #### Photo-album
 With bootstrap-waterfall https://github.com/Mystist/bootstrap-waterfall (with bower)